Financial Literacy Month & Beyond: 4 Ways to Support Employees’ Financial Health

 Learn how to strengthen financial wellness through education, expert guidance, benefits awareness, and retirement support to improve engagement, productivity, and retention.

 Employers are feeling the impact.
-Nearly half rate their concern about workers' financial well-being at 9 or 10 on a 10-point scale.
+Nearly half rate4 their concern about workers' financial well-being at 9 or 10 on a 10-point scale.
 And the employees in those seats around the conference table?
 They're looking to the workplace for help.
-Seven in ten say their employer has a responsibility to help them be financially secure, and a growing share know exactly what kind of support they want, including help building better financial habits, planning for retirement, and advice from a professional on individual financial situations.
+Seven in ten5 say their employer has a responsibility to help them be financially secure, and a growing share know exactly what kind of support they want, including help building better financial habits, planning for retirement, and advice from a professional on individual financial situations.

 Financial wellness programs for employees do more than alleviate financial stress.
 They serve as an amplifier of key workforce metrics.
-Eighty-seven percent of employers offering financial wellness programs report that they use employee satisfaction, productivity, and recruitment and retention metrics to measure their program’s impact.
+Eighty-seven percent of employers6 offering financial wellness programs report that they use employee satisfaction, productivity, and recruitment and retention metrics to measure their program’s impact.

 4 high-impact ways to support employees’ financial health